5z2j0y/5z2j0y.github.io/_pages/about.md

   - /about.md
 ---

 Hello!
-I am Xiong Liyan, a sophomore student majoring in Intelligent Science and Technology at the School of Computer Science, Hefei University of Technology.
+I am Xiong Liyan (中文名: 熊立言), a sophomore student majoring in Intelligent Science and Technology at the School of Computer Science, Hefei University of Technology.
 In my academic and practical work, I focus particularly on the application of computer vision and machine learning, especially in the areas of generative models and dataset processing.

 ## Education Background